yohanym95/Record_Book/README.md

 # Record_Book

-This project contain two page.they are login page and examination result page.
+This project contain two pages.they are login page and examination result page.